Tox (protocol): Project's fork and Rust implementation

+Security audit and related concerns

+Although the original core library implementation and its forks have been available for the general public for almost a decade, none of them have been reviewed by a competent third-party security researcher.

+In 2017, WireGuard's author Jason A. Donenfeld opened an issue on the project's GitHub page where he stated that c-toxcore is vulnerable to key compromise impersonation (KCI) attacks.
+Donenfeld attributed his find to the fact that Tox is relying on "homebrew crypto" developed by "non-experts" to facilitate handshakes.
+He also criticized some other design choices used by Tox developers as well, like using raw ECDH values as encryption keys.

+This report has caused developers to put an additional disclaimer on the project's GitHub page, stating that Tox is an experimental cryptographic network library that has not been formally audited by an independent third party that specializes in cryptography or cryptanalysis, with a separate disclaimer that users may use it on their own risk.

+In March 2023, a post on the project's blog stated that one of the community members is working to redesign the cryptographic mechanism used by Tox to perform handshakes using the AKE mechanisms used in the Noise Protocol Framework.
+This post also contains a detailed explanation of the original vulnerability.

 Features

 Encryption of traffic

 Users are assigned a public and private key, and they connect to each other directly in a fully distributed, peer-to-peer network.
 Users have the ability to message friends, join chat rooms with friends or strangers, voice/video chat, and send each other files.
 All traffic over Tox is end-to-end encrypted using the NaCl library, which provides authenticated encryption and perfect forward secrecy.

 Additional messaging features

 Tox clients aim to provide support for various secure and anonymised communication features; while every client supports messaging, additional features like group messaging, voice and video calling, voice and video conferencing, typing indicators, message read-receipts, file sharing, profile encryption, and desktop streaming are supported to various degrees by mobile and desktop clients.
 Additional features can be implemented by any client as long as they are supported by the core protocol.
 Features that are not related to the core networking system are left up to the client.
 Client developers are strongly encouraged to adhere to the Tox Client Standard in order to maintain cross-client compatibility and uphold best security practices.